contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

 *Downloading Files*

 Next, create a function that downloads files from a specified directory.
-This function will download all `.con` files and, if it finds a folder, it will call the function again recursively:
+This function will download all `.con` files, and if it finds a folder, it will call the function again recursively:

 .. code-block:: python